PrintStructor/klipper-toolchanger-extended/examples/atom-tc-6tool/README.md

 ## Credits

 **ATOM Toolhead System:**
-Exclusive design by the creator of the **Reaper Toolhead**, specifically developed for this toolchanger project.
+Custom-designed by Alex at APDMachine (creator of the Reaper Toolhead) for this toolchanger project.

 **Base Toolchanger Framework:**
 [viesturz/klipper-toolchanger](https://github.com/viesturz/klipper-toolchanger) by Viesturs Zarins